-El Puerto de Veracruz (as the Gulf city is now commonly known to distinguish it from the homonymous state) is Mexico’s main entry point along the Atlantic coast.
+El Puerto de Veracruz (as the Gulf city is now commonly known to distinguish it from the homonymous state) was Mexico’s main entry point along the Gulf coast.
 As such, when Mexico began to establish itself as a semi-stable democracy after achieving independence, Veracruz was the point of entry for many immigrants and refugees coming from Europe and the Middle East.

 The cultural influence of these waves of Middle Eastern migrants, many of whom identify with the Lebanese Christian culture, can be seen in all areas of Mexican life.
 One notable example is gastronomy, where Ottoman vertical roasting techniques eventually gave birth to tacos al pastor and tacos árabes in Central Mexico, and kibis (based on keppeh) in the Yucatán Peninsula.
 In religion, migrants introduced the cult of Saint Charbel, which is now spread throughout the country.

 In order to commemorate the achievements of this community, the Lebanese Cultural Center opened in Mexico City in 1967.
-The center included a statue created by Lebanese-Mexican artist Ramis Barquet that has since been reproduced throughout the world.
-There are copies in the Mexican cities of Saltillo, Puebla, and Mérida, and internationally in Brisbane and Melbourne, Australia, and Victoria, Canada.
+The center included a statue created by Lebanese-Mexican artist José Ramiz Barquet that has since been reproduced throughout the world.
+There are copies in Mexican cities like Chihuahua, Puebla, and Mérida, and internationally in Brisbane and Melbourne, Australia, and Victoria, Canada.

 Interestingly, Lebanon itself requested a copy of the statue to be placed along Beirut’s waterfront to represent the departure point for most of the diaspora.
 This statue, inaugurated in the mid-2000s, was coupled with another in Veracruz, representing the arrival point.